 The ongoing expectation of positive change of their own Use

 Students may expect our best advice on when to present themselves for Assessment.
-In cases where students do not pass assessment, they will be offered detailed guidance from the assessment panel as to where further development in skills is most needed in order to meet the required standard.
-Students are free to re-present themselves for assessment after a period of further study.
+In cases where students do not pass Assessment, they will be offered detailed guidance from the Assessment Panel as to where further development in skills is most needed in order to meet the required standard.
+Students are free to re-present themselves for Assessment after a period of further study.

-MATTS graduates are automatically entitled to join STAT as a Teaching Member.
+Having passed formal Assessment, graduates are automatically entitled to join STAT as a Teaching Member.
 STAT is the oldest and by far the largest representative body of AT teachers and is affiliated with all of the largest AT professional bodies worldwide.
 STAT Teaching Members are entitled (but not required) to join the Complementary and Natural Healthcare Council, which is accredited by the Professional Standards Authority.